eferri65/Getting-and-Cleaning-Data/Codebook.md

 `SummaryMean_ tBodyAcc-mean()-X` is the calculated summary mean of `tBodyAcc-mean()-X` by Activity by Subject

-Find below the definitions of the variable names for which the SummaryMean_ are computed; they all are num:
+Find below the definitions of the variable names for which the SummaryMean_ are computed; they all are num (numeric):

  1. tBodyAcc-mean()-X:  mean of time body accelation signals on X axis
  2. tBodyAcc-mean()-Y:  mean of time body accelation signals on Y axis